ivazquez/clonal-heterogeneity/README.md

 The source code contains iPython notebooks to reproduce the manuscript figures, which make use of numpy, scipy, the matplotlib plotting environment and others.
 These are found in the `src/` directory.
 The repository also includes the cloneHD submodule, which is in C++ and requires g++ with the GSL library.

-To install all requirements and build the cloneHD executables into the `build/` directory, run:
+To install all Python dependencies inside a virtual environment and build the cloneHD executables into the `build/` directory, run:

     $ make